Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

 The various options and sections are explained in more detail in the remainder of this page.

+General note:
+---
+Reasons why you would want to change a system's scope configuration is to avoid double matches (which fails analysis), solve an `Remainder` (undefined) component or include/exclude specific parts of the code or programming languages.
+See specifically the [paragraph to exclude code](#excluding-files-and-directories), their [`include` and `exclude` syntax](#defining-include-and-exclude-patterns) and [resolving ambiguities](#resolving-pattern-match-ambiguities-that-may-stall-analysis).
+---

 ## Editing scope files

 Since scope files are part of your repository, you can edit them using your preferred text editor.
 Sigrid scope configuration files are registered with [SchemaStore.org](https://schemastore.org), which means you get IDE features like content assist and error detection while you're editing the file.